Vaccine protocol is determined by your veterinarian to provide the best protection for each individual pet.

 The canine Leptospirosis vaccine is typically given in combination with the Distemper/Parvo combination.
 This virus is transmitted to dogs through water sources contaminated by the urine of wild animals such as raccoons.
 Leptospirosis is prevalent in Central Florida.
 It causes liver and kidney failure and is zoonotic, meaning it is also contagious to people.

-Countryside's kennel cough combo provides both injectable and intranasal protection from Bordetella and other highly contagious upper respiratory viruses.
-This vaccine is recommended for dogs that frequent the groomer, dog parks, community/social events, boarding kennels, and doggie daycares.
+Countryside provides both injectable and intranasal protection from Bordetella and other highly contagious upper respiratory viruses.
+These vaccine's are recommended for dogs that frequent the groomer, dog parks, community/social events, boarding kennels, and doggie daycares.

 Canine Influenza is a contagious upper respiratory infection.
 Several strains of Influenza outbreaks have occured across the country, including Central Florida.
 This virus can lead to serious health concerns such as pneumonia and even death.
 The combination vaccine protects dogs from every known strain of Influenza.
 It is also recommended for dogs that frequent the groomer, dog parks, community/social events, boarding kennels, and doggie daycares.